trinerye/language_analytics_2024/assignment_4/readme.md

 ## Results

-In the ``out`` directory, you can find a filtered and unfiltered version of the Game of Thrones predictions together with the ``emotions`` and ``seasons`` folders that contain several plots showing the distribution of emotion labels for each season and the relative frequency of emotions across seasons.
+In the ``out`` directory, you can find a filtered and unfiltered version of the Game of Thrones predictions.
+It also holds the ``emotions`` and ``seasons`` folders, which contain the plots showing the distribution of emotion labels for each season and the relative frequency of emotions across seasons.

 | Season   | Anger | Disgust | Fear | Joy | Neutral | Sadness | Surprise |
 |----------|-------|---------|------|-----|---------|---------|----------|